JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8014 days**.

-And here is a just a random fact -  **Teenage cosmetic surgeries nearly doubled in the USA between 1996 and 1998**.
+And here is a just a random fact -  **There are 691 drinking fountains in the Pentagon**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)